New Haven, Guyana – March 17, 2014

 The ancient Hindu spring festival of colors is known as Holi or Phagwah.
-In those countries where Phagwah is celebrated, one risks getting smeared with colors if leaving the house; especially when wearing light colored clothing.
+In those countries which celebrate Phagwah, one risks getting smeared with colors if leaving the house; especially when wearing light-colored clothing.

-The festival date is not fixed since it is set near the vernal equinox.
+The festival date can move from year to year based on the vernal equinox.
 The real themes of Phagwah are spring and the victory of good over evil.
 The last full moon of the Hindu month Phalguna sets the event.

 The eve of Phagwah begins with what is known as a Holika bonfire.
 Holika was the evil daughter of an evil king.
 He was evil, in part, because he thought he was the only God and should be worshiped by all.
-One of his sons refused to worship him so the king punished him.
+One of his sons refused to worship him, so the king punished him.
 Somehow Holika was able to trick the son into sitting with her on a pyre.
-In the end, she was burned while the son was saved.
-The Hindu God, Vishnu killed the evil king.
+In the end, the fire consumed her but not her son.
+The Hindu God, Vishnu, killed the evil king.
 So, the bonfire symbolizes the victory of good over evil.

 The following day, Holi or Phagwah gets into full and colorful swing.
-The colors used actually symbolize spring’s emergence in all of its colorful glory.
-Various colors are thrown on others in celebration.
-Some even use the ashes from the bonfire for the black color.
+The colors used symbolize spring’s emergence in all of its beautiful glory.
+To celebrate, people throw various colors onto others.
+Some even use the ashes from the previous night’s bonfire for the black color.

 The day before Holi, Leslie and I noticed people making a large pile of what looked like old palm fronds in the vacant field across the highway.
 It dawned on me we had “front row” seats for that night’s Holi bonfire.